-1) Specific description of a condenser fan motors job along with some technical details
+1) Specific description of a motors job along with some technical details

-2) Air Conditioner & heat pump condenser fan motor operation
+2) Air Conditioner & heat pump fan motor operation

-4) Condenser fan motor repair warning and disclaimer – Turn the power off before working on the fan
+4) Condensing unit fan motor repair warning and disclaimer - Turn the power off before working on the fan

 5) Replacing or repairing the motor